danilolimadev/dicee-flutter/README.md

 ## Goal

-The objective of this app is to lern the core programming concepts that will form the foundation of most of the apps I will build in the future.
-This app teach me how to make apps with functionality using setState() inside Stateful Flutter widgets.
+The objective of this app is to lern the core programming concepts that form the foundation of most of the apps.
+This app teaches how to make apps with functionality using setState() inside Stateful Flutter widgets.

 ## What I create